RACV Logo

 Take your pick from the following Scenic Freechoice excursions.

 Highlights of Passau: Join your local guide on a walking tour, admiring the brightly coloured buildings that line the waterways.
-Visit St. Stephens Cathedral: originally built in the year 450, the church proudly stood in Passau's Old Town until a devastating fire ripped through it in 1662.
-It was rebuilt in its current form with an Italian-style exterior complete with a Baroque stucco interior, and nowadays houses the world’s largest Catholic church organ, which boasts 17,974 pipes and 233 registers.
+Visit St Stephens Cathedral, originally built in the year 450 but destroyed by fire in 1662 and rebuilt in the Baroque style.

 Day 30 - Dürnstein > Krems